 Single mothers often bear a tremendous financial burden.
 Living on one paycheck, most are unable to provide even the barest of necessities.

 The result is more children growing up in impoverished homes in the Mountain State.
 Nearly one in four [23.6%] were officially poor.1

 In West Virginia, key assistance programs are available for single mothers to make up for any lack of financial resources.

 These are geared towards filling in the gaps in their lives and that of their children — helping them achieve self-sufficiency, child well-being, and family stability.

-WV WORKS is West Virginia’s Temporary Assistance for Needy Families (TANF) Program that provides monthly cash assistance to eligible families.
-It is based on the goals of assisting families near the poverty level to become self-sufficient.
+WV WORKS is West Virginia’s TANF Program that provides monthly cash assistance to eligible families.
+It is based on the goals of assisting families near the poverty level to become self-sufficient.2

 Those receiving cash benefits are required to complete and sign a Personal Responsibility Contract (PRC).
-It is supposed to be a plan of activities you will do to help you get a job & to support your family on your own.
+It is supposed to be a plan of activities you will do to help you get a job and support your family on your own.

-In most cases, you’re only entitled to no more than 5 years or 60 months of welfare checks over your lifetime.
-Most people on VW WORKS also receive Supplemental Nutrition Assistance Program (SNAP) benefits and Medicaid.
+In most cases, you’re only entitled to no more than 60 months of welfare checks over your lifetime.
+Most people on VW WORKS also receive SNAP benefits and Medicaid.

-West Virginia SNAP helps low-income families, the elderly, and the disabled with cash assistance to buy the food they need for a nutritionally adequate diet.
-Eligibility is based on household size, income, assets and some household expenses.
+SNAP helps low-income families, the elderly, and the disabled with cash assistance to buy the food they need for a nutritionally adequate diet.
+Eligibility is based on 130% of the federal poverty guidelines.3

 Eligible West Virginians will receive an EBT card, similar to a debit card, that they use to make food purchases at grocery stores and supermarkets.
 Acceptable purchases include food for people and plants and/or seeds to grow food.